brentley/ecsworkshop/content/secrets/05-rotate-creds/copilot.md

     "ARN": "arn:aws:secretsmanager:us-west-2:xxxxxxxxxx:secret:ecsworkshop/test/todo-app/aurora-pg-jzAIx2"
 }
 ```
-This will result in a JSON object returned that shows the secret credential rotation started.
-Checking the web app in the browser, the data coming from the database is empty.
+Checking the web app in the browser, the data coming from the database is empty (no todo items will show - just the app scaffolding).

-Give this a few seconds, then query Secrets Manager again to get the value of the new password to ensure the password has been rotated:
+Next, query Secrets Manager again to get the value of the new password to ensure the password has been rotated:
 ```bash
 aws secretsmanager get-secret-value --secret-id $APP/$CENV/$SVC/aurora-pg --query SecretString --output text | jq
 ```